AEOAI SearchLocal Business

 Budget under $50/mo: Start with Otterly at $29/mo to monitor whether AI search engines mention you at all.
 Use the data to guide manual efforts: writing blog posts, asking customers for reviews, participating in Reddit threads about your industry in your city.

 Budget of $99/mo: Loudmink Starter gives you monitoring plus 8 articles per month on ChatGPT.
-This is the minimum viable AEO setup for a local business that cannot create content themselves.
-Gauge's $99/mo Starter is an alternative if you prefer its interface, but you get only 3 articles per month.
+This is a solid minimum viable AEO setup for a local business that cannot create content themselves.
+Vismore also starts at $99/mo and adds multi-platform publishing across Reddit, Medium, and LinkedIn, so compare the two on which channels matter to you.

 Budget of $299/mo: Loudmink Pro adds 3 AI search engines, 20 articles per month, and 20 Reddit opportunities.
 For a local business in a competitive market (think real estate agents, attorneys, dentists in major cities), the Reddit execution alone can be worth the upgrade since AI search engines increasingly pull local recommendations from Reddit threads.